CPower1248/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+It copies the current url to be inserted elsewhere dynamically.

 1. How would you explain form validation to someone who has never programmed before?
+Requires the form to have certain parameters be provided (such as an email or password) before submission.

 1. In 1-2 sentences, define end to end testing.
+Simulates user interaction within your application.
+End-to-end specifically simulates the entire application processes from start to finish.

 ## Instructions